mtalijanac/associations/docs/Introduction.md

   - "Shootout" at high noon
   - "Birthday" at September 26, 1979, 5 min after midnight

 Events are used to tell a story.
-Simplest stories use simplest events.
-And lot can be said with even simplest one.
+And lot can be said by using even simplest one.

-Each election victor is story told with a one event: one name and one timestamp.
+At end of the day each election victor is story told with a one event: one name and one timestamp.

 And while short stories can be powerfull [For Sale: baby shoes, never worn] or tragic [account ballance, today], other require more work:

   - Debit card "Payment", 90€, in Zara, Madrid, yesterday at 14h

-Event of this story has more data to it than just name:
+This story has more data to its event than just a name:

   - name: "Payment"
   - method: "debit card"